Direct-to-Garment Printing Landscape Grows Across Commercial and Industrial Sectors

 - Personalization: Today’s consumers have a strong need for individual self-expression, and they are frequently influenced by popular celebrities or current events.
-Many consumers use clothing to express themselves, and this fuels the need for personalized DTG printing.
+Many consumers use clothing to express themselves, and this fuels the need for personalized DTG printing services.

 - The environment: The textile industry has a bad reputation for pollution and resource consumption during the manufacturing process, but new standards like OekoTex enable consumers and suppliers to better understand the environmental impact of various printing processes.
 Today’s manufacturers are taking steps during all parts of the process—cotton growing, fabric production, cutting and sewing, and supply chain management—to reduce their impact on the environment.

-These industry trends bode well for the ongoing expansion of digital printing, particularly given its ability to address many facets of the supply chain.
+These industry trends bode well for the ongoing expansion of digital garment printing solutions, particularly given its ability to address many facets of the supply chain.
 For example:

 - Digital printing facilitates the production of short-run or small-batch lots.
 In addition, just-in-time manufacturing helps accommodate seasonal demands or new introductions to reduce waste.